GENERAL POLICY FOR SUSTAINABLE DEVELOPMENT

 The Leadership/Managers and the Environmental Affairs and Community Development departments at each site are responsible for executing the annual work plan and for maintaining current the closure plan, inventories and the knowledge base, following the corresponding environmental management system procedures.

 We identify the risks and impacts associated with the closure of operations from before starting our projects through environmental impact assessments, which we update whenever there is a change at our operations, and social diagnostics, which are updated every 2 years.
+Each year the Grupo Mexico Annual Report for the Mexican Stock Exchange is published, where the Asset Retirement Obligations are reported.
+Please refer to the corresponding information in the following report: Asset Retirement Obligations 2024.

 The findings from these studies inform our actions to prevent the risks and identify potential impacts on humans and ecosystems: